karatelabs/karate/README.md

 ```
 Yes, you can even nest chunks of JSON in tables, and things work as you would expect.

+An alternate way to create data is using the [`set` multiple](#set-multiple) syntax.
+It is actually a 'transpose' of the `table` approach, and can be convenient when there are a large number of keys per row.

 ## `text`
 ### Don't parse, treat as raw text
 Not something you would commonly use, but in some cases you need to disable Karate's default behavior of attempting to parse anything that looks like JSON (or XML) when using [multi-line expressions](#multi-line-expressions).
 This is especially relevant when manipulating [GraphQL](http://graphql.org) queries - because although they look suspiciously like JSON, they are not, and tend to confuse Karate's internals.
 And as shown in the example below, having text 'in-line' is useful especially when you use the `Scenario Outline:` and `Examples:` for [data-driven tests](#data-driven-tests) involving place-holder substitutions in strings.